oaktree-slc-tech/oaktree-env/README.md

 # Oak-Tree Imaging Development Environment

+*If you're looking to get started on a local deployment, [follow this guide](https://code.oak-tree.tech/oak-tree/medical-imaging/imaging-development-env/-/wikis/Environment-Setup).*

 This repository contains configuration, development, and deployment resources for the Oak-Tree medical imaging technical stack.
 Oak-Tree uses the following components for medical imaging research and visualization projects:

 * MinIO: S3 compatible storage
 * PostgreSQL: Highly performant and scalable storage for imaging metadata